Neighborhoods of Milwaukee: "The East Side"

+The Lower East Side

+Lower East Side is a neighborhood North of Downtown and East of Riverwest.
+It is bounded by the Milwaukee River on the west, Lake Michigan on the east, North Avenue on the north and Odgen Street on the south.
+Brady Street itself runs west from Prospect Avenue (overlooking the Lake) to Water Street.

+In the 1880s, Brady Street became a commercial district of Yankee and German owned shops.
+Regano's Roman Coin, one of the original Pabst tied house taverns, is still located on Brady Street, though the vintaged beer signs outside read "Blatz".
+This tavern was built in 1890 and is unique in that it was designed by architect Otto Strack, who also designed Milwaukee's Pabst Theater.
+Today, Lower East Side is filled with coffee houses, nightclubs, restaurants, vintage clothing, and thrift stores.

+Lower East Side is often associated with being once the heart of Milwaukee's Italian community, even being called "Milwaukee's Little Italy".
+But before World War II, it was largely home to Polish immigrants.
+In fact, historic St. Hedwig's Roman Catholic Church, a long-time Polish church, which was built in 1871, stands at the corner of Brady Street and Humboldt Avenue.
+In the 1960s, Italians and other assimilated groups began to leave the neighborhood for the suburbs, while the hippies and other bohemians moved in.
+The 1980s saw blight, neglect and decay, but now the area has been revitalized and has become a model for New Urbanism.
+Starting in the late 1990s, most of the bohemian population moved to Riverwest and Bay View.
+But this neighborhood still exhibits a strong, albeit upscale, independent flair.

 Riverwest

 Riverwest is a primarily residential neighborhood located west of the Milwaukee River and east of Holton Street, situated south of Estabrook Park, between Milwaukee's East Side, Brewers' Hill, Williamsburg Heights, and Harambee neighborhoods.
 It borders Capitol Drive to the north, The Milwaukee River to the east, North Avenue to the south and Holton Street to the west.
 The main east–west arterial streets - Capitol Drive, Locust Street, and North Avenue - connect Riverwest to the East Side via bridges.
 The main north–south arterial streets - Holton Street and Humboldt Boulevard - connect Riverwest to the downtown area, the lower East Side (specifically Brady Street), and suburban Shorewood.
 Along with those streets, Locust, Center, and Burleigh Streets are the major east–west corridors with cafes, bars, and shops where people congregate.
 Riverwest is one of the neighborhoods that established its boundaries and identity before the 1990s Neighborhood Identification Project.